 I would learn after the shoot through continued research that this was the only fully restored and flying Consolidated B-24J Liberator.
 The B-24 fought in the skies of Europe and the Pacific performing strategic bombing during WWII.
 This particular plane was abandoned by the RAF in a bomber graveyard in Khanpur India.
 In 1948 the Indian Air Force restored 36 B-24’s including 44-44052 and utilized them until 1968.
 Once again, the Liberator would be abandoned.
 On September 10, 1989, after more than five years of hard work and 97,000+ hours of labor, the B-24 flew for the first time after restoration. (full history on this aircraft can be found at the links provided at the end of this article)

-While not a staple favorite of mine, I still fully respect this aircraft and the men who flew and rebuilt her.
+While not a staple favorite of mine, I still fully respect this aircraft, men and women who built and flew her.
 Here is a walk-around of the exterior of the B-24J.

-This plane has kind of an ugly duckling quality to it.
+This plane has a kind of ugly duckling quality to it.
 You can tell she was built with all business in mind.
 I finish my walk-around with a few close-up artistic shots.

 Probably the coolest part of this hands-on experience is being able to climb up inside these behemoths.
 As big as they are, it is amazing how tight it is inside.
 First the forward position and cockpit.